OctopusDeploy/blog/blog/2021-11/windows-aks-metrics/index.md

 ---
 title: How to export metrics from Windows Kubernetes nodes in AKS
 description: A guide to setting up Prometheus metric exporting from Windows nodes in your Azure Kubernetes Service cluster.
-author: Cail Young
+author: cail.young@octopus.com
-visibility: private
+visibility: public
 published: 2021-11-03-1400
 metaImage: blogimage-howtoexportmetricsfromwindowskubernetesnodesinAKS.png
 bannerImage: blogimage-howtoexportmetricsfromwindowskubernetesnodesinAKS.png
-bannerImageAlt: 2 people surrounded by various graphs, one studying her laptop, the other leaning against the giant needle of a speedometer he stands in front of.
+bannerImageAlt: 2 people surrounded by various graphs, one studying their laptop, one leaning against the giant needle of a speedometer they stand in front of.
 isFeatured: false
 tags:
  - DevOps